Last Updated on

 It wasn’t Manhattan that made me fall for New York – it was Brooklyn that made me fall in love with the ‘Big Apple’.
 I had been to New York several times but it was in 2013, when I lived in Brooklyn for two months, that I fell so hard for the city that I decided I had to live in New York at some point in my life.
 While I had always enjoyed New York City tremendously on previous visits, it never felt like a place I’d want to call home – until the summer I spent in Brooklyn.
 Over the years, Brooklyn has become a place most people know is cool, trendy and ‘happening’ – and that you have to visit Brooklyn on a trip to New York – but most people don’t know where to start.
 If you want to get off the beaten path in New York City – you have to visit Brooklyn!
 Still need some reasons to visit Brooklyn, or aren’t sure what the best places to visit in Brooklyn are?
-Then this article is for you.Since making Brooklyn my home a few years ago, I’ve spent countless months exploring this massive borough, and I’ve come to the conclusion that I’ll never be done exploring it – because there are so many different neighborhoods to see, cool spots to stumble upon and hidden gems to discover.
+Then this article is for you:Since making Brooklyn my home a few years ago, I’ve spent countless months exploring this massive borough, and I’ve come to the conclusion that I’ll never be done exploring it – because there are so many different neighborhoods to see, cool spots to stumble upon and hidden gems to discover.
 So where to go in Brooklyn, and what to see in Brooklyn?

 You can check out my Brooklyn Walking Tours below, but let me take you on a virtual tour of Brooklyn and tell you all of the reasons why it’s well worth venturing into Brooklyn for a day while you’re visiting New York, and the best places to visit in Brooklyn:

 1 Explore Brooklyn’s diverse Neighborhoods